 The big emphasis is on homemade broth to heal the intestinal lining, fermented foods and probiotics to encourage beneficial bacteria, and the removal of sugars, grains, and starches that feed the destructive bacteria.
 Another important aspect includes detoxifying baths with epsom salts.

-The Paleo diet encourages eating protein, fruits and vegetables of all kinds, healthy fats from nuts, seeds, avocados, olive oil, fish oil, and grass fed and pastured meat.
+The paleo diet encourages eating protein, fruits and vegetables of all kinds, healthy fats from nuts, seeds, avocados, olive oil, fish oil, and grass fed and pastured meat.
 Grains, legumes, sugar and dairy are not part of this diet.

 Many recipes that are paleo are also acceptable on the GAPS diet.
 Unlike the GAPS diet, it is not an elimination diet where foods are added back into the diet in a certain order.
 However, if you start with Whole30, then you may want to try adding in foods after thirty day and as you begin to feel better.

 Often making these simple changes are enough to bring healing to your body, because all the foods removed are so hard for the gut to digest.
 When the grains, legumes, sugar, and dairy are gone, the body is often able to heal the damage done by these foods, if it is not too serious.
 Longer term damage often will only heal with the GAPS diet or the paleo Autoimmune Protocol diet.